Braafisch/ASD-Labor/README.md

             osrf/ros:noetic-desktop-full
         ```

         This will download the `noetic-desktop-full` ROS image, which contains a complete base install of ROS Noetic Ninjemys, from which we can expand.
-After pulling, extracting and building the image Docker will present you with a command prompt, that is running _inside_ the newly container.
+After pulling, extracting and building the image, Docker will present you with a command prompt running _inside_ the new container.
 Continue from there with the next step.

     2. Inside the container install a few more libraries and tools: